 - Q. How do I record exposure techniques that become a permanent part of the patient exposure records? - A. Some CBCT machines record this automatically.
 If that is the case, that is all that is needed.
 If not, then use a form that is available on the BCDA website.
 Keep the written records and ensure access to electronic records.
 If you download the BCDA form, you should be able to fill it in electronically which will make record keeping neater. - Q. Where do I get a warning sign advising pregnant patients of radiation risk and where should it be displayed? - A. You can download this warning sign.
 You can "Google" "Pregnancy Radiation Signs" then download one that suits your needs.
-It should be displayed in an area where a patient can see it before the examination begins. - Q. If I have a sign displayed, do I have to ask a person of child bearing age is she is pregnant?
+It should be displayed in an area where a patient can see it before the examination begins.
+Some examples are: Change room if this is used, inside the CBCT room where the patient can see it during positioning, possibly the reception desk, in the waiting area etc.

+Q. If I have a sign displayed, do I have to ask a person of child bearing age is she is pregnant?
 A. Yes.